pipieter/d20distribution/README.md

 # d20distribution

 Dice rolling distribution calculator based on [d20](https://pypi.org/project/d20/) syntax.
-Given a valid expression,
+Given a valid expression, it calculates the odds of each possible result value being rolled.

 ## How to use